webex/webex-js-sdk/CONTRIBUTING.md

 You can do so by modifying the [wdio.conf.js](./wdio.conf.js) file.
 Simply change the `browserFirefox`'s `capabilities` object to the same as `browserChrome` (the Chrome instance).
 When you run, you should see two instances of Chrome open.

+##### Mobile Samples Tests (Sauce)

+> NOTE: You will need to off VPN for localhost to tunnel correctly

+`SAUCE=true npm run samples:test:mobile`

+- You will need to alias `localhost` which will require you to modify your `hosts` file and add that alias to your `.env` file with the name `LOCALHOST_ALIAS`.
+- By default, the config will use `local.localhost` as the alias if `LOCALHOST_ALIAS` isn't provided.
+  - on macOS/Linux, you will add `127.0.0.1 local.localhost` to `/etc/hosts`
+  - on Windows, you will add `127.0.0.1 local.localhost` to `c:\Windows\System32\Drivers\etc\hosts`

+##### Local Mobile Samples Tests

+> NOTE: You will need to off VPN for localhost to tunnel correctly
+> Testing on a iDevice only works on macOS due to the lockdown of `safaridriver`, you should probably switch to [two Android devices and changes to the `wdio.conf.mobile.js`](https://chromedriver.chromium.org/getting-started/getting-started---android#h.p_ID_306) or swap the iDevice config for a different browser installed on the machine.

+`npm run samples:test:mobile`

+By default the config will look for both a Android and iOS device attached to the system.
+If you wish to test on a specific/singular device and use Chrome installed on your machine, you can pass either `IOS=true` or `ANDROID=true` environment variables to the command above.
+_Ex. `ANDROID=true npm run samples:test:mobile` will open Chrome on your local machine and Chrome on your attached Android device._

+This process is more involved and requires both devices to be wired to the laptop/machine.

+**_Machine/Laptop_**

+- You will need to alias `localhost` which will require you to modify your `hosts` file and add that alias to your `.env` file with the name `LOCALHOST_ALIAS`..
+- By default, the config will use `local.localhost` as the alias if `LOCALHOST_ALIAS` isn't provided.
+  - on macOS/Linux, you will add `127.0.0.1 local.localhost` to `/etc/hosts`
+  - on Windows, you will add `127.0.0.1 local.localhost` to `c:\Windows\System32\Drivers\etc\hosts`
+- For iDevices, you'll need to enable `safaridriver`
+  - `safaridriver --enable` (macOS only)
+- For Android, you'll need `adb` installed
+  - You can run `adb devices` which will autostart the server and show you the devices connected

+**_iOS_**

+- You will need to make sure that the device has already been trusted to be used by the machine/laptop or else it will not be discovered when webdriverio attempts to connect to the device
+- You will need to enable remote debugging on your device
+  - _Settings > Safari > Advanced > Remote automation_

+**_Android_**

+- On your device, you'll need to enable Developer Options & USB Debugging
+  - _Settings > About Phone > Tap `Build Number` till Developer Options is enabled_
+  - _Settings > Developer Options > USB Debugging > Enable USB Debugging_
+- You will need to make sure that USB Debugging has trusted the machine/laptop or else it will not be discovered when webdriverio attempts to connect to the device

 ### Git Commit Guidelines